-Article 45 of the Tort Law stipulates that where a product endangers the personal or property safety of others owing to defects, the injured party has the right to request that the manufacturer and seller bear tort liability (eg, elimination of obstruction or danger).
+Article 1205 of the Civil Code stipulates that where a product endangers the personal or property safety of others owing to defects, the injured party has the right to request that the manufacturer and seller bear tort liability (eg, cessation of infringement, elimination of obstruction or danger).

-Article 46 of the Tort Law also obliges the producers and sellers to promptly adopt remedial measures (eg, warnings or product recalls) where product defects are discovered after the products are put into circulation.
-In the event of damages caused by failure to adopt remedial measures promptly or failure to adopt effective remedial measures, the manufacturer and the seller will bear tort liability.
+Article 1206 of the Civil Code also obliges the producers and sellers to promptly adopt remedial measures (eg, stopping sale, warnings or product recalls) where product defects are discovered after the products are put into circulation.
+In the event that damages are aggravated as a result of failure to adopt remedial measures promptly or failure to adopt effective remedial measures, the manufacturer and the seller will bear tort liability.